zoyaProgramming/zoyaProgramming/README.md

 - 👋 Hi, I’m @zoyaProgramming
-- 👀 I’m interested in learning to program!
+- 👀 I’m interested in developing my programming skills!
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me don't
+- 📫 How to reach me: zoya.clawson@stonybrook.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have a cat
+- ⚡ Fun fact: I am a college student!

 <!---
 zoyaProgramming/zoyaProgramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.